Skip to content

 Can I bring my dog up Shalloch on Minnoch?

-Is there mobile signal on Shalloch on Minnoch?
+What's mobile reception like on Shalloch on Minnoch?

 Reasonable signal in Galloway Forest; usable on the summit